Nicole-Alfonso/dacd-project/README.md

 The Datamart in the Business Unit module acts as a in-memory data store for events and hotels, providing efficient data retrieval and filtering for real-time and historical analytics.
 It has two main components: <br>
 1. Data Structures
-- `hotelesPorCiudad (Map<String, Map<String, HotelEvent>)` - Stores hotels grouped by city, allowing efficient city-based hotel lookups.
+- `hotelEvents (List<HotelEvent>)` - Stores hotels grouped by city, allowing efficient city-based hotel lookups.
-- `eventos (List<EventInfo>)` - Stores all known events for fast retrieval and search by name.
+- `eventos (set<EventInfo>)` - Stores all known events for fast retrieval and search by name.
+- `hoteless (List<HotelEvent>)` - Stores all known hotels for fast retrieval and search by name.

 2. Main Methods
-- `addEvent(HotelEvent)` - Adds a hotel event to the city-specific map.
+- `addHotel(HotelEvent)` - Adds a hotel event to the city-specific map.
 - `addEvent(EventInfo)` - Adds a general event to the event list.
 - `getEventos()` - Returns the list of all known events.
-- `findEventoByNombre(String name)` - Finds an event by name.
+- `getEventosPorNombreYCiudad(String name)` - Finds an event by name and city.
 - `getHotelesFiltrados(String ciudad, double eventoLat, double eventoLon, FiltroHotel filtro)` - Gets hotels filtered by city, price, category, rating, and distance.

 ---